 - 6.5.1.
 Understand that it is everyone's responsibility to safeguard and promote the welfare of children and that they have a role to play in identifying concerns, sharing information and taking prompt action; - 6.5.2.
 Consider, at all times, what is in the best interests of the child; - 6.5.3.
 Know how to respond to a pupil who discloses abuse through delivery of 'Working together to Safeguard Children', and 'What to do if you suspect a Child is being Abused' (2015); - 6.5.4.
 Will refer any safeguarding or child protection concerns to the DSL or if necessary where the child is at immediate risk to the police or Children's Social Care; - 6.5.5.
+All staff, especially the DSL and their deputies, will be aware that pupils can at risk of abuse or exploitation in situations outside their families (extra-familial harms). - 6.5.6.
 Are aware of the Early Help4 process and understand their role within it including identifying emerging problems for children who may benefit from an offer of Early Help, liaising with the DSL in the first instance and supporting other agencies and professionals in an early help assessment through information sharing.
-In some cases staff may act as the Lead Professional in Early Help Cases. - 6.5.6.
+In some cases staff may act as the Lead Professional in Early Help Cases. - 6.5.7.
 Will provide a safe environment in which children can learn;